INRIA/scikit-learn-mooc/slides/trees.md

 .pull-right[<img src="../figures/bagging_trees_predict.svg" width="120%">]

 .pull-right[<img src="../figures/bagging_vote.svg" width="120%">]

 ???
+When we have to classify a new point, we will agregate the prediction of every model by a voting scheme.

 ---
 # Take away

 * `max_depth` parameter can prevent overfiting
-* `Random Forest` use bagging over decision tree
+* `Random Forest` use bagging over decision trees
+* `boosting` fit sequentialy shallow trees
+* `bagging` fit simultaneously deep trees